rozanski/bcs_spa14/demo/python/README.md

 The HTTP server will start and respond to any HTTP requests sent to it.
 Test it by browsing to the home page (the HTTP server logs the home page URL to the console in an INFO message).

-## Running Demo Tasks
+## RUNNING DEMO TASKS
-From the client python prompt, call one of the `oauth_redirect_*()` functions to authorise with Dropbox.
+The demo includes various functions you can run from the client Python prompt to authorise and interact with Dropbox.

-Once you have authorised the demo app with Dropbox, you can run various commands to list, display or create files.
+You can authorise the demo app with Dropbox, and then run various commands to list, display or create files.
 These all call the Dropbox API using the access token you created as part of the Dropbox authorisation workflow.